 We know that performance management is pervasive across industries and around the world today.
-But, performance management has a long history and is actually not something new.
-In fact, the Wei dynasty (魏朝) in China, which was a Han dynasty that was in power between years 206 BCE and 220 CE, implemented a performance management system for government employees.
+But performance management has a long history and is not something new.
+In fact, the Wei dynasty (魏朝) in China, which was a Han dynasty that was in power between the years 220 and 265, implemented a performance management system for government employees.
 An important component was something called the nine-rank system, by which workers were rated based on their performance.
 A low ranking meant the worker would be fired.
-Fast forward to nineteenth-century England.
+Fast forward to 19th century England.
 The performance of officers in the Royal Navy was routinely rated by their peers.
 At approximately the same time, Robert Owen, a Welsh industrialist, set up a large cotton mill in New Lanark (Scotland), which can still be visited today.
-He mounted a block of wood on each machine with four sides painted, based on a performance rating system: white was best, then yellow, then blue and the worst, which was black.
-At the end of each workday, the marks were recorded and each worker was evaluated by turning the block to the appropriate side, which would face the aisle.
+He mounted a block of wood on each machine with four sides painted based on a performance rating system: white was best, then yellow, then blue, then the worst, which was black.
+At the end of each workday, the marks were recorded, and each worker was evaluated by turning the block to the appropriate side, which would face the aisle.
 Owen would walk the mill floor daily to see the block color on each machine.
-It is safe to say that performance management is one of the oldest topics in talent management in the history of human kind.
+It is safe the say that performance management is one of the oldest topics in talent management in the history of humankind.

-But the nature of work and organizations today is quite different from those in China about 2,000 years ago and England and Scotland in the nineteenth century.
+But the nature of work and organizations today is quite different from those in China in the 3rd century and England and Scotland in the 19th century.
 Due to technological advancements, globalization, and demographic changes, we are now witnessing nothing less than a new industrial revolution.
 Technological changes have occurred on an ongoing basis in the past two centuries.
-But, the Internet and cloud computing have fundamentally changed the way people work.
-These advancements give everyone in the organization, at any level and in every functional area, amazing access to information-instantaneously from anywhere.
-Vast amount of data, what is often referred to as "Big Data," are collected on an ongoing basis: what employees are doing, what they are producing, with whom they are interacting, and where they are doing what they are doing.
+But the Internet and cloud computing have fundamentally changed the way people work.71 These advancements give everyone in the organization, at any level and in every functional area, amazing access to information-instantaneously from anywhere.
+Vast amounts of data, often referred to as "Big Data," are collected on an ongoing basis: what employees are doing, what they are producing, with whom they are interacting, where they are doing, and what they are doing.
 What does this mean for performance management?
 The old days of paper-and-pencil performance evaluations are mostly gone.
 So are the old days of static in-house enterprise technology platforms.
-Instead, performance management can be implemented using dynamic online systems accessed via Web and mobile apps.
+Instead, performance management can be implemented using dynamic online systems accessed via Web and mobile apps.72